Quick Easy Homey Vases

 This post contains affiliate links so you can also use the same products that I love using too.

-HANDY HINT: Sometimes there may be a sticky residue left behind and the best way to remove that is by soaking the jars in really really hot water and dish washing liquid until the water becomes lukewarm and then using a non-scratching scourer just work your way around the jar and the stickiness will remove nice and easy.
+Sometimes there may be a sticky residue left behind and the best way to remove that is by soaking the jars in really really hot water and dishwashing liquid until the water becomes lukewarm and then using a non-scratching scourer just work your way around the jar and the stickiness will remove nice and easy.

-Once dry using your sanding block, sand back the bottles and numbers in certain area’s to give the bottles that nice distressed look that we all love.
+Step 5 – Once dry using your sanding block, sand back the bottles and numbers in certain area’s to give the bottles that nice distressed look.

 Too finish Up Step 6 – Apply wax to the entire bottle to seal in all of your hard work and embellish the neck of the jars with a cute jute bow.